schneimo/simmod/README.md

 Currently supported simulations:
 - Mujoco

-Furthermore, online modification of built-in variables is also supported.
+Furthermore, online modification of built-in Python variables of the simulation is also supported.

 ## Installation
 Clone the repo and cd into it: